Space Use & Reservation Policies

 Serving Alcohol - Caterer

 Alcohol must be purchased and served by our exclusive on-campus caterer.
 UMass Boston Catering will apply for and secure a Special One-Day Liquor License from the City of Boston at least 4 weeks before the event.
-Read more about Serving Alcohol - Caterer »
+City of Boston One-Day Alcohol License Requirements for Caterer

 The department hosting the event must receive approval from the University by submitting the Request to Serve/Sell Alcohol form at least 4 weeks before the event.
 Read more about Serving Alcohol - Campus Approval »